MillanUka/nixos-flake/README.md

-# Sway and Waybar
+# Dotfiles
-This repository currently hosts my Sway and waybar configuration.
+this hosts my NixOS, Hyprland and Waybar configuration

+Waybar config is based of this <a href="https://github.com/mubin6th/MinimalSway/tree/main/waybar">config</a>